Best Putt-Putt Golf Courses for Kids Around Atlanta

 Purchase tickets for the outdoor mini golf course or buy combo passes to play in the arcade and ride attractions at this popular stop in Marietta.
 In addition to putt-putt, kids can drive go karts and visit the huge game room—a plus on a rainy day.
 Marietta.
-Social distancing, temperature checks and masks are required, number of guests may be limited.

 Perched atop Ponce City Market, this miniature amusement park brings a level of fun to make all other rooftops jealous.
 In addition to the putt-putt course, Skyline also has carnival-type games and a slide.
 Atlanta.
-Games and rides are limited to one person/party at a time to allow for social distancing.
-Masks are required.

 Indoor Mini Golf Courses

 This upscale, tech-infused mini golf experience has interactive leader boards, a prize wheel and paperless scoring.
 Each hole has its own interactive theme – test your aiming skills or pop culture knowledge, or use a Supertube to gain extra points.
 After 8 p.m., admittance is limited to 21 years and older.
 Atlanta.

 Choose from 2 courses: a glow in the dark indoor Miner’s Mountain or outdoor train-themed course.
 Lakepoint Station also has a climbing wall, a black light odyssey and a gem dig.
 Cartersville.